 Become involved in research initiatives

 You should get some experience conducting research, ideally in the areas of neurology and neurosurgery.
 Your chances of being accepted into the residency of your choice will rise if you participate in research, as it will introduce you to the faculty and lead to new medical advancements.
+Healthy Aging Tips For Men Over 40 (14 Tips To Stay Healthy)

 - Investigate the credentials, pursuits, and areas of research of the professors.
 Tell them about any opportunities for students to participate.
 Inform them of your interest and ask what is required to apply.
+22 Top Foods For Promoting Heart Health(All You Need to Know)

 - Your application to residency programs will look fantastic if you publish in a peer-reviewed journal regarding your study.